Monitoring Fish Farm Pond Water Quality in Vietnam

 • Oxidation-Reduction Potential (ORP)

-It is difficult to supply electricity to the nodes installed in the fish farm ponds, so the PHA Distribution engineering team decided to install in each node a solar panel and a battery in order to ensure a continuous energy supply.
+Because supplying grid electricity to pond nodes is difficult, each node includes a solar panel and a battery to ensure a continuous energy supply.

 Waspmote Plug & Sense!
-Sensors Platforms communicate with Meshlium Gateway through 3G/GPRS and 802.15.4.
-The information collected by the Meshlium is sent to the Cloud via 3G, 802.15.4 and WiFi.
-The platform used to visualize data is PioT-SW, Pha Distribution own cloud-based application .
-It allows to control in real-time the level of different parameters and also get diagrams showing their evolution.
+Sensors Platforms communicate with the Meshlium Gateway via 3G/GPRS and 802.15.4.
+Meshlium sends collected data to the cloud using 3G, 802.15.4, and WiFi.
+The visualization platform is PHA Distribution’s cloud-based application, PioT-SW, which enables real-time parameter control and diagrams showing their evolution.

 Pha Distribution Application